dtcarls/fantasy_football_chat_bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-# ESPN Fantasy Football GroupMe Bot
+# ESPN Fantasy Football GroupMe Slack and Discord Chat Bot

 This package creates a docker container that runs a GroupMe, Discord, or Slack chat bot to send ESPN Fantasy Football information to a GroupMe, Discord or Slack chat room.